4th Grade is…

-Technology brings a more one to one aspect of learning in 4th grade.
-Students work with online components of academic resources and can further develop their technical skills through presentations with small group work.
+Technology introduces a more one-to-one aspect of learning in 4th grade.
+Students work with online components of academic resources, and further develop their technical skills through presentations with small group work.

 Math: (GoMath!)
 Students will continue their math knowledge by connecting numbers to their daily lives.
 They will learn how to multiply, divide small and large numbers, classify angles and geometric shapes, as well as use multiple ways to manipulate fractions.
 Students will get the opportunity to learn and practice these concepts in small groups.
 These small groups will be created based on prior knowledge and pretest scores.
 It is important to understand that groups can change throughout the chapter.
 During the chapter, students will complete various assignments connecting to previous lessons, as well as new concepts.
 These assignments are completed in class and will have specific due dates throughout the chapter.
 Simple Solutions will also guide the students through Math in a different way and will supplement what we are learning in our textbook throughout the year.
 Zearn is another math program that students will be expected to complete as a way of reinforcing what is taught in GoMath.